-So, do you need a VPN for Chromebook?
-As we’ve explained, if you’re interested in ramping up your online privacy, maximizing your content options no matter where you are, and staying secure online, getting a VPN is a no-brainer.
+In a nutshell, if you’re interested in ramping up your online privacy, maximizing your content options no matter where you are, and staying secure online, getting a VPN for Chromebook is a no-brainer.

 If you’re using a Chromebook at work, a VPN will help you get around content blocks to stream shows and play games when you’ve got some spare time between classes.
 If you’re at home downloading torrents, it will make sure your ISP and content owners won’t be able to see your activity.

-With prices ranging from around $2-$8 a month depending on the VPN, you have plenty of affordable options.
-With so much to gain and so little to spend, getting a VPN for your Chromebook is pretty much a must-do if you want to have a safe experience online.
+With so much to gain and so little to spend, getting a VPN for your Chromebook is a must-do if you want to have a safe experience online.

 Do I need a Chromebook VPN extension?

-There’s no such thing as a Chromebook VPN extension, but many VPNs do offer extensions for the Chrome browser.
-However, you’re better off using your chosen VPN’s Chromebook or Android app, as you’ll get better security, features, and ease of use.
+No, because VPN extensions use proxies and not VPN connections.
+You’re better off using your chosen VPN’s Chromebook or Android app, as you’ll get better security, features, and ease of use.

 Does Chromebook have a built-in VPN?

-No, Chromebooks do not have a built-in VPN but they do have similar capabilities that you can use to connect to a VPN server, but you’ll still need a server to connect to.
+No, Chromebooks do not have a built-in VPN but they do have similar capabilities that you can use to connect to a VPN server.
+Yet, you’ll still need a server to connect to.
 Signing up for any of the tools on our list solves this issue.